utdata/icj-class/static-apps/static-01-framework.md

 - In VS Code, on the far left there are five icons.
 The bottom one looks like a funky square.
 Click on that.
 - In the search box, type in `Nunjucks template`.
 Click on the return for Nunjucks Template.
 - Click the Install button.
-- After it is done, click on the "Reload to activate" button.
+- After it is done, you might need to click on the "Reload to activate" button.

-Now, when you look at files with the `.njk` extension, the code will be colored properly.
+Now, when you look at files with the `.njk` extension, the code will be have the proper syntax highlighting.

 ### Fix Emmet for Nunjucks